MarcelBlanck-Philips/MarcelBlanck-Philips/README.md

 - 👋 Hi, I’m @MarcelBlanck-Philips
-- 👀 I’m interested in Rust, Python and Machine Learning
+- 👀 I’m interested in Rust, Python, Machine Learning and 3D Printing
 - 🌱 I’m currently learning Data Science and everything about it
 - 💞️ I’m looking to collaborate on Philips Rust Projects
-- ⚔️ My favorite private hobby is HEMA longsword fighting
+- ⚔️ My favorite private hobby is HEMA longsword and sidesword fighting
 - 📫 How to reach me: marcel.blanck@philips.com

 <!---